Academic Continuity Resources

 Academic Continuity (AC) is the process of maintaining continuity of learning in the event of a large-scale emergency or disaster or the capability to quickly resume teaching given such an event.
 It is the extent to which operations can be sustained which enable affected students and faculty to continue academic activities during the response and recovery phases despite the disruption caused by the emergency or disaster.
 Read more about Emergency Preparedness at CCU.

 Coastal Carolina University strives to maintain academic continuity when normal academic activities are disrupted.
 While natural disruptions may encroach on a faculty’s ability to teach, the Coastal Office of Online Learning has provided digital solutions to assist with class restructuring and make-up activities.This site will provide you with instructional guidance and resources for assisting you with academic continuity or academic recovery where needed.
 This resource page includes downloadable templates and guides, as well as tutorials that will assist you with preparing your digital learning instructional materials.
 For more information on Academic Continuity, please see the Academic Continuity Guide (downloadable).

-Eduroam - Beginning December 18, 2020, eduroam is the wireless signal available for all students, faculty, and staff at CCU.
-Additionally, visitors from other eduroam participating campuses can easily access this signal using the same credentials they use at their participating institution.
+Eduroam - Eduroam is the campus WiFi Network available for all students, faculty, and staff at CCU.
+Additionally, visitors from other eduroam participating campuses can easily access this network using the same credentials they use at their participating institution.
 Read more about Eduroam here.